 Twenty-foot waves have been surfed in light offshore wind conditions.
 Richie Fitzgerald, Ireland's finest big wave rider, has partnered with Gabe Davies in Mullaghmore Head, a premier European surf spot.

 Richie Fitzgerald and Gabe Davies placed third and fourth, in front of a massive crowd of surf fans."There were amazing waves today.
 Me and Gabe teamed up for the first time in three years.
-Everybody was charging unbelievable surfing and Gabe got the wave of the day, a super mental barrell.
+Everybody was charging unbelievable surfing and Gabe got the wave of the day, a super mental barrel.
 I got the wipe put of the day and it nearly blacked out the heaviest beating I have ever taken.
 I'm feeling very sore and bruised and my knee is screwed too", said Fitzgerald.

 Richie Fitzgerald was the first surfer to ride the waves of the famous and secret "Prowlers" spot.
 The Billabong Monster Energy Mullaghmore Head is a tow-in event for advanced and experience surfers.